robOcity/ai-course/resources/resources-students.md

 ## Podcasts

-* [Talk Python to Me](https://talkpython.fm/) - Interviews of notable developers and authors in the Python community including those active in the AI and the data science space.

-* [Python Bytes](https://pythonbytes.fm/) - A concise weekly podcast of Python community news.

-* [Linear Digressions](http://lineardigressions.com/) - A conversational exploration of topics in data science.
+* [AI in Industry](https://emerj.com/ai-podcast-interviews/) - Accessible interviews with executives and researchers on current and near-term uses of the application of AI in various business sectors.

+* [Talking Machines](https://www.thetalkingmachines.com/) - A view into cutting edge research in the world of AI and machine learning.

-* [Data Sceptic](https://dataskeptic.com/) - Data science, statistics, machine learning, artificial intelligence, and scientific skepticism.
+* [Data Science at Home](https://podcast.datascienceathome.com/) - Concepts in AI and machine learning explained and applications illustrated.

 * [Partially Derivative](http://partiallyderivative.com/) - "Partially Derivative is a podcast about data science in the world around us" including a number of episodes on AI.